Andrey Zvyagintsev

-Andrey Petrovich Zvyagintsev (Андре́й Петро́вич Звя́гинцев, /ru/; born 6 February 1964) is a Russian filmmaker.
-Most known for his feature debut film The Return (2003), which won the Golden Lion at the Venice Film Festival.
+Andrey Petrovich Zvyagintsev (Андрей Петрович Звягинцев, /ru/; born 6 February 1964) is a Russian filmmaker.
+His films usually explore Russian society and politics in the 21st century, featuring bleak atmosphere and neo-noir style.

-For Leviathan (2014) and Loveless (2017), he won Best Screenplay and the Jury Prize at the Cannes Film Festival, respectively.
-While both films were nominated for the Academy Award for Best International Feature Film representing Russia.
+His debut film The Return (2003) won the Golden Lion at the Venice Film Festival.
+Leviathan (2014), Loveless (2017) and Minotaur (2026) won him the Best Screenplay, the Jury Prize and the Grand Prix at the Cannes Film Festival, respectively.
+Leviathan and Loveless were also nominated for the Academy Award for Best International Feature Film representing Russia.

-Early life
+Early years and education

 Zvyagintsev was born in Novosibirsk, Siberia.
 At the age of 20 in 1984, he graduated from the theater school in Novosibirsk as an actor.
-Since 1986, he has lived in Moscow where he continued his studies at the Russian Institute of Theatre Arts until 1990.
+From 1986 to 2022, he lived in Moscow, where he continued his studies at the Russian Institute of Theatre Arts until 1990.
 From 1992 to 2000, he worked as an actor for film and theater.
 In 2000, he began to work for the TV station REN TV and directed three episodes of the television series The Black Room.

 Career

-His directing debut feature film, The Return (2003), about two teenager boys and their estranged father, had its world premiere at the main competition of the 60th Venice International Film Festival, where it won the Golden Lion.
-It was nominated for the Golden Globe Award for Best Foreign Language Film.
+His directing debut feature film, The Return (2003), about two teenage boys and their estranged father, had its world premiere at the main competition of the 60th Venice International Film Festival, where it won the Golden Lion.
+It was nominated for the Golden Globe Award for Best Non-English Language Film.
 It was also selected as the Russian entry for the Best International Feature Film at the 76th Academy Awards, but was not nominated.

 His second feature film, The Banishment (2007), had its world premiere at the main competition of the 2007 Cannes Film Festival, where it was nominated for the Palme d'Or and won the Best Actor award.

 His 2011's Elena (2011), had its world premiere at the Un Certain Regard section of the 2011 Cannes Film Festival, where it won the Special Jury Prize.
 It also won the Grand Prix at Film Fest Gent.